AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-issues-company-name-originator.md

 content-type: reference
 product-area: reporting;user-management
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: issues with the company name of the originator
+title: "View: issues with the company name of the originator"
 description: This issue view displays the company name associated with the user who submitted the issue.
 ---